RohanSidhu/CAT125_Website/links/mit_6.0001.md

     caption: Click Here!
     caption_url: https://www.youtube.com/watch?v=-DP1i2ZU9gk
 ---
 MIT has all of their computer science courses broadcasted online.
 This link gives the video where they cover OOP with Python.
-It is useful for individuals who like listening to the conceptual and working with examples.
+It is useful for individuals who like listening to the conceptual idea and working with examples.

 I still use MIT's lectures as they are eloquently structured and teach course material in a simple and organized way.